 Thesis.
 You would conduct both secondary and primary (original) research and write up the results.
 The Graduate School has requirements that a thesis must meet; please check out those requirements before you get started on the thesis.
 It is especially important to work closely with your faculty advisor and MLS faculty committee if you write a thesis.
-You should also familiarize yourself with Thesis Guidelines - Guidelines for Thesis and Field Study.
-If your proposed research will involve human and/or animal subjects, please see Research Involving Human and/or Animal Subjects.
+You should also familiarize yourself with the Graduate School's Thesis Guidelines.
+If your proposed research will involve human and/or animal subjects, please see the Research Involving Human and/or Animal Subjects section.
 If possible, you should orally defend your thesis (this can be done through a conference call).
-For more information about the thesis, see the MLS Thesis section and the "Writing and Style Guide" by Dr. Chris Crawford.
+For more information about the thesis, see the MLS Thesis section and the "Writing and Style Guide" by Dr. Chris Crawford on the MLS website.